 Can you keep the passport as a memento?

 Yes.
-Many families choose to keep a passport as a personal keepsake – it contains the holder’s photograph and details, and for some people it holds significant sentimental value.
+Many families choose to keep a passport as a personal keepsake – it contains the holder’s photograph and details, and can hold significant sentimental value.

-If you have used Tell Us Once to notify the Passport Office, the record is cancelled in the system.
+If you have used Tell Us Once to notify the Passport Office, the record is cancelled electronically.
 You can keep the physical passport without sending it anywhere.
-While it is formally cancelled in HMPO’s records, the document itself remains with you.
 There is no legal requirement to post it once Tell Us Once has been completed.

-Option 2: Send it, then ask for it back
+Option 2: Ask for it back after postal return

-If you are returning the passport by post, you can ask HMPO to return it to you after cancellation.
-In your covering letter (or on the D1 form), state clearly that you would like the passport returned once it has been cancelled.
+If you are returning the passport by post, state clearly in your covering letter (or on the D1 form) that you would like the passport returned once it has been cancelled.
 HMPO will physically mark it as cancelled and post it back to you.

-Either route is valid.
-If sentimentality is a factor, Option 1 is simpler – use Tell Us Once to trigger the cancellation, and keep the passport at home.
+If sentimentality is a factor, Option 1 is simpler – complete Tell Us Once and keep the passport at home.

 - DVLA – cancels the driving licence and removes the deceased as vehicle keeper

-- HMRC – updates tax records and cancels any relevant tax credits or Child Benefit
+- HMRC – updates tax records and cancels relevant tax credits or Child Benefit

 - DWP – cancels benefits including State Pension and Universal Credit